What They Won’t Tell You About Princeton University - The Good and the Bad

 Written by Sienna, Princeton University

-This past year, 39,644 students applied to Princeton University for undergraduate studies, and only 1,782 of those students were admitted to Princeton’s Class of 2027 - making this school one of the most selective universities in the world.
+This past year, 39,644 students applied to Princeton University for undergraduate studies, and only 1,782 of those students were admitted to Princeton’s Class of 2027—making this school one of the most selective Ivy League colleges in the world.
 With these admission statistics, a very limited number of people know what being a Princeton student is really like.
 From the best of times to the unexpected challenges, this blog holds nothing back.
 Keep reading to find out everything you MUST know before you even think about applying to Princeton!

 Your Major Matters Less than You Think